JoaoAmaro2001/JoaoAmaro2001/README.md

 - 👋 Hi, I’m a neuroscience student based at University of Lisbon.
-- 👀 I’m interested in computational neuroscience, more specifically on neuroimaging data analysis.
+- 👀 I’m interested in computational neuroscience, more specifically in neuroimaging data analysis.
 - 📫 How to reach me - joaopvamaro@gmail.com

 <!---